MS-WORKLAB/avd_automation/README.md

 # Create automated process for AVD Image update

-This repo contains simple templates and script to Automate VM and AVD session host provisioning in Azure using MS Teams chat and LogicApps to trigger an Automation Account, leveraging Azure CLI for VM deployment, image creation, and scaling based on Azure Compute Gallery images.
+This repo contains simple templates and script to Automate VM and AVD session hosts provisioning in Azure using MS Teams chat and LogicApps to trigger an Automation Account, leveraging Azure CLI for VM deployment, image creation, and scaling based on Azure Compute Gallery images.

 ## Disclaimer

 This project is not an official Microsoft-supported implementation.
-It is provided as-is, without any warranties or guarantees.
+It is provided as-is, without any warranties.
 Use at your own risk.
 Microsoft is not responsible for any issues, damages, or liabilities arising from the use of this project.

 ## Useful links